-- 1. Watch our helpful tips videos: http://dogcopilot.org/helpful - 2.
-Be very familiar with airport/Fixed Base Operator (FBO) information and address provided by DIMC transport coordinator prior to the flight - Rescue Coordinators will meet Pilot Peter on the tarmac to help load or unload animals; DIMC tail #N307PR. - 4.
+- 1. Visit our new partner page: https://dogcopilot.org/new-partner/ - 2.
+Be very familiar with airport/Fixed Base Operator (FBO) information and address provided by DIMC transport coordinator prior to the flight - 3.
+Rescue Coordinators will meet Pilot on the tarmac to help load or unload animals; DIMC tail #N307PR & N515PE. - 4.
 Day of transport contact will have a cell phone with text ability and be constantly available for updates. - 5.
 All groups are required to arrive to the airport at the designated time found on flight itinerary. - 6.
 Animals will arrive to the airport in crates at designated load time - 7.
-Please bring along at least four shelter staff/volunteers that will help to load or unload crates; source shelter will require more personnel please consult with DIMC flight coordinator - 8.
-Withdraw food the night before transport; animals must fly on empty stomach for their comfort and safety unless they nursing mothers, puppies or kittens under 12 weeks of age - 9.
-Young animals should be fed a small meal or snack the morning of or as directed by veterinarian p: 307.359.5452 e: flightupdates@dogcopilot.org www.dogcopilot.org POB 3399 Jackson, Wyoming 83001

-10. There must be appropriate identification on each animal and his/her carrier during transport; please see crate information below for more details.
+Please bring along at least 2-6 shelter staff/volunteers that will help to load or unload crates; source shelter will require more personnel please consult with DIMC flight coordinator - 8.
+There must be appropriate identification on each animal and his/her carrier during transport; please see crate information below for more details.